 DMV Reopening Plan

 We look forward to serving you.
 DMV is taking every precaution in planning a thoughtful, phased approach to safely reopening customer service centers.
 Operational adjustments are being made for social distancing.
 To minimize customer volume at DMV offices and CDL test sites, appointments will be required for specific services generally necessitating in-person service.
 Customers should use alternate service methods, such as online or by mail, when possible.
-Road tests are not available at this time.

 DMV does not charge a fee for appointments.
 Please ensure that you book directly through the official Virginia DMV website.
 DMV cannot guarantee appointments made through third-party sites.